What are smart meters?

 There isn’t much you can do to lower your exposure to RF radiation from smart meters.
 In some places where smart meters are being installed, people have the choice to opt in or opt out of having them, but this isn’t an option everywhere.

 It may be possible to lower exposure from cell phones and other sources of RF radiation.
-This is discussed in more detail in our documents, Microwaves, Radio Waves, and Other Types of Radiofrequency Radiation and Cellular Phones.
+See Microwaves, Radio Waves, and Other Types of Radiofrequency Radiation and Cellular Phones.

 Because the low levels of energy from RF radiation have not been clearly shown to cause problems even at close range, it isn’t clear that lowering exposure to RF radiation has health benefits.